MrG4dget/BalCCon_Video_Wall/README.md

 The power requirements of the LED should not be underestimated!
 In the current design, each power supply is responsible to power two rows of crates.

 <img src="media/power_groups.jpg">

+Connect the existing power wires two rows of LED using the wire connectors and from there a speaker cable to the power supply